Book – The Prophet (Summary)

-Since I have been reading different books, The Prophet has been referred in many books and I finally read it.
-This is the first poetry kind of book and liked it.
-Core messages given through fable & poetry makes it more relatable.
-Initially published in 1923 and yet every word is equally relevant today.
+Since I have been reading different books, The Prophet has been referred to in many books, and I finally read it.
+This is my first poetry book, and I liked it.
+Core messages given through fable & poetry make it more relatable.
+Initially published in 1923, every word is equally relevant today.

 About the Author –

-Kahlil Gibran was Lebanese-American writer, poet and visual artist.
-He is best known for his book The Prophet published in 1923.
+Kahlil Gibran was a Lebanese-American writer, poet, and visual artist.
+He is best known for his book The Prophet, published in 1923.

-The Prophet has been translated in more than 100 languages and described as one of the best-selling books of all time and highly recommended book.
+The Prophet has been translated into over 100 languages and is described as one of the best-selling and highly recommended books.

 About the Book –

-The Prophet is a fable about the prophet Al Mustafa, who has lived in city of Orphalese for over 12 years and when finally leaving for his home country people of Orphalese gathers to bid him farewell, and asks for his guidance on important aspects of life.
+The Prophet is a fable about the Prophet Al Mustafa, who has lived in Orphalese for over 12 years.
+When he finally leaves for his home country, the people of Orphalese gather to bid him farewell and ask for his guidance on essential aspects of life.

-The book is divided in 26 short chapters that are Prophet’s responses to questions posed to him at farewell.
-These questions ranging from Love, work, joy and sorrows, prayers pleasure, to name a few.
+The book is divided into 26 short chapters that are Prophet’s responses to questions posed to him at farewell.
+These questions range from Love, work, joy and sorrows, prayers, and pleasure, to name a few.

 3) On Giving – You give but little when you give of your possessions.
 It is when you give of yourself that you truly give.
 For truth, it is life that gives unto life while you, who deem yourself a giver, are but a witness.

-4) On Work – You work so that you may keep pace with the earth and the soul of the earth.
-For to be idle is to become a stranger unto the seasons, and to step out of life’s procession that marches in majesty and proud submission towards the infinite.
+4) On Work – You work to keep pace with the earth and the soul of the planet.
+To be idle is to become a stranger unto the seasons and step out of life’s procession that marches in majesty and proud submission toward the infinite.

 5) On Joy & Sorrow – Your joy is your sorrow unmasked.
-The deeper that sorrow carves into your being, the more joy you can contain.
+The more profound sorrow carves into your being, the more fun you can contain.

-6) On Freedom – You can only be free when even the desire of seeking freedom becomes a harness to you, and when you cease to speak of freedom as a goal and a fulfillment.
+6) On Freedom – You can only be free when even the desire to seek freedom becomes a harness to you and when you cease to speak of freedom as a goal and fulfillment.

-You shall be free indeed when your days are not without a care nor your nights without a want and a grief, but rather when these girdle your life and yet you rise above them naked and unbound.
+You shall be accessible when your days are not without a care nor your nights without a want and a grief, but rather when these girdle your life, and you rise above them naked and unbound.

-7) On Pain – Your pain is the breaking of the shell that encloses your understanding.
-Even as the stone of the fruit must break, that its heart may stand in the sun, so must you know pain?
+7) On Pain – Your pain breaks the shell enclosing your understanding.
+Even as the fruit’s stone must break, that its heart may stand in the sun, so must you know pain?